 Prior to IV administration, dilute dimenhyDRINATE (concentration of 50 mg/1 ml) 1:9 with Normal Saline or D5W.
-If administered IM do not dilute dimenhyDRINATE can be used in patients ≥ 65 if ondansetron is not available.
+If administered IM do not dilute

-If a patient has received Ondansetron and has no relief of their nausea & vomiting symptoms after 30 minutes, dimenhyDRINATE may be considered (or vise versa).
+If a patient has received an antiemetic and has no relief of their nausea & vomiting symptoms after 30 minutes, the alternative antiemetic may be considered.